FX-Brokers.eu

 What does the AFM do for Dutch forex traders?

-The AFM (Autoriteit Financiële Markten) is the Dutch financial markets regulator.
-It supervises conduct-of-business rules for firms operating in the Netherlands, including EU brokers that passport via MiFID II.
+The AFM (Autoriteit Financiële Markten) is the Dutch financial markets authority responsible for supervising conduct-of-business rules for firms operating in the Netherlands, including EU brokers passporting via MiFID II.
 The AFM enforces ESMA retail investor protections, monitors marketing practices, and maintains a public register of authorised firms.
-Dutch traders can verify any broker’s licence status on the AFM website.
+It also investigates complaints and can impose fines or withdraw authorisation.
+Dutch traders can verify any broker’s licence status on the AFM register at afm.nl.

 How is forex taxed in the Netherlands?